kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/README.md

 ## Data

 As for the dataset, we are going to use [Plant Leaves for Image Classification](https://www.kaggle.com/datasets/csafrit2/plant-leaves-for-image-classification) from Kaggle.The dataset contains 4502 images of healthy and unhealthy plant leaves with an approximate size of 7.3GBs.
 We will start by scaling down the images from (6000*4000) to the model's proper input dimensions.
 In case we notice that the size of the dataset requires computational expensive training, we will utilize a subset of the initial data.
+On the other hand, in case that the dataset is small for the task, we will augment it by utilizing frameworks such as torchvision or TissueImageAnalytics/tiatoolbox.

 ## Models